 - Results: Out of 46 counties in South Carolina, Beaufort County has reached the top ranking in health outcomes.

 A large economic gap exists in rural Beaufort County, South Carolina, home to 171,000 residents.
 The middle class is nearly nonexistent and the separation between the "haves and have nots" is great.
 With this gap comes a variety of economic, social, health, educational, and environmental issues which have impacted quality of life for area residents.
 For several decades, local service organizations have united to identify and address these challenges.

-The Beaufort County Human Service Alliance began in the 1970’s as a collaboration of local and state agencies in Beaufort County.
-Though its methods have evolved over time, the mission remains constant: to improve the quality of life for Beaufort County residents by integrating human services.
+The Beaufort County Human Service Alliance began in the 1970's as a collaboration of local and state agencies in Beaufort County to address social problems.
+Though its methods have evolved over time, the mission remains constant: to provide a framework to improve the quality of life for Beaufort County residents by integrating human services.

-In 2004, Together for Beaufort County (T4BC) was developed by the Alliance as a way for its members to “hitch their wagon to one train” and contribute to the achievement of shared goals.
-Designed to be a community indicators project, T4BC has made it possible for local service agencies to collectively listen to the community’s needs and find ways to address those needs through coalitions.
+In 2004, Together for Beaufort County (T4BC) was developed by the Alliance as a way for public and private area agencies to impact the community by contributing to the achievement of shared goals.
+Designed to be a community indicators project, T4BC has developed a process for local service agencies to collectively listen to the community's needs and find ways to address those needs through coalitions.
 There are now nearly 2 dozen T4BC coalitions that meet on a monthly or quarterly basis.
 Six of them directly impact health outcomes:

 - AccessHealth Lowcountry (works with the uninsured)

 - Eat Smart, Move More Lowcountry (works with chronic illness such as diabetes and asthma while promoting healthy choices)